oberstet/scratchbox/docs/uistack.md

-# UI Stack Whitelist
+# UI Stack & Tools Whitelist

-The following is our handpicked, agreed list of libraries to create rich HTML5-based frontends.
+The following is our handpicked, agreed list of libraries and tools to create rich HTML5-based frontends.

+## Libs

 1. Utils
  * Base: [HTML5 Boilerplate](http://html5boilerplate.com/)